One-shot Style Transfer LLM log-probabilities for Authorship Attribution and Verification: Experimental results

 \Cref{fig:results-attribution-closed} presents the average accuracy and rank of correct candidate for closed-set attribution.
 In the fiction domain, our models with 4B and 8B parameters outperform the STAR baseline across all datasets.
 Notably, we observe a consistent increase in performance with larger model sizes, indicating a clear scaling trend.
 This suggests that further gains may be achievable with continued scaling, although its returns seem to be diminishing.
 In the PAN11 dataset, all OSST models achieve higher accuracy but exhibit poorer overall ranking of the correct candidate.
 Interestingly, model performance does not improve with increasing base model size.
 A likely explanation is the noisier nature of PAN11 compared to other datasets, as it contains erroneous messages, irregular candidate set sizes, and other inconsistencies.

 \Cref{tab:results-attribution-open} summarizes results in the open-set setting, where all methods operate in a zero-shot regime and produce similarity scores between text pairs.
-Scores are standardized across candidate texts to ensure comparability between target texts.
+Scores are standardized across candidate texts (for all models) to improve comparability of scores for different target texts.
 A small held-out subset is used to select the decision threshold.
 Our models exhibit robust performance in the open-set scenario, with all parameter sizes surpassing STAR.
 Notably, OSST-based models demonstrate less performance degradation relative to closed-set attribution, as measured by accuracy.